The Dark Secret of Harvest Home: Synopsis

 Meanwhile, Worthy is chosen as the next "Harvest Lord" who will replace Justin at the end of his seven years of service.
-Worthy does not wish to become the Harvest Lord, bewildering Nick, who understood the title to be an honor.
-Worthy begs him for help, and, at church, Worthy shouts out a curse upon the corn before fleeing.
+Worthy does not wish to become the Harvest Lord, puzzling Nick, who understood the title to be an honor.
+Worthy, still hoping to attend college, has been saving money and hiding it in the barn, but his parents find and keep it.
+They confront him angrily about what they see as his selfish refusal to accept the honor he and his family have been given.
+On Tithing Day an angry Worthy bursts into the church service and shouts out a curse upon the corn before fleeing.
 The Widow announces that Worthy is henceforth "banished" and will be shunned by the village if he ever returns.
 Meanwhile, Worthy's parents and their goods are shunned because of their son's departure.
-Nick secretly provides Worthy with money to escape the village, and Worthy promises to write to him.
+Worthy begs Nick for help and he secretly provides Worthy with money to escape the village; Worthy promises to write to him.
 Nick begins to understand that the villagers, led by their women, practice pagan fertility rites to ensure their harvests.
 He becomes suspicious of the upcoming Harvest Home, but the most anyone will tell him is that it is "what no man may see nor woman tell".
 Meanwhile, Worthy's letter from Hartford to Nick (despite using a pseudonym) had been intercepted by the wicked and oversexed Tamar Penrose, the postmistress and a former Corn Maiden, who steams it open.
 It revealed Worthy's address.
 A posse was sent to kidnap and return him; he was later killed in the village.
 Nick is horrified to see Worthy's corpse being burnt in a massive bonfire on Kindling Night, where it had been callously tossed among the scarecrows.